 Hardware can be protected by a patent, utility model right or design right, provided that (i) the hardware is novel, and (ii) it has an inventive step over prior art or is not similar to prior designs.
 Software is eligible for protection not only by copyright, but also by patent and utility model right, and may also be protected as a trade secret.
 User interface for medical devices may be protected by copyright and design right.
 Notwithstanding the foregoing, methods for medical treatment are not eligible for protection by patent or utility model right.

-Despite recent frequent discussions, there is no prevailing view under Japanese law regarding inventions and works of authorship created by AI technologies without direct human contributions, but a person or entity operating the AI technologies with a certain purpose or theme may be recognised as an inventor or author.
+Despite recent frequent discussions, there is no prevailing view under Japanese law regarding inventions and works of authorship created by AI technologies without direct human contributions.
+However, a person or entity operating AI technologies with a certain purpose or theme may be recognised as an inventor or author.

-In Japan, decisions on diagnosis and medical treatment must be finally made by doctors, regardless of whether the doctors are using healthcare technologies such as data analytics or medical devices driven by AI or software.
-Accordingly, in principle, doctors and the medical institutions for which they work are considered to be responsible for the diagnosis or medical treatment and also liable for the damages caused to their patients thereby.
-Having said that, both civil and criminal liability of doctors and medical institutions require a showing of physician negligence, and the burden of proof is on the patient.
+In Japan, final decisions on diagnosis and medical treatment must be made by doctors, regardless of whether the doctors are using healthcare technologies such as data analytics or medical devices driven by AI or software.
+Accordingly, in principle, doctors and the medical institutions for which they work are considered to be responsible for the diagnosis or medical treatment and also liable for any injury caused to their patients thereby.
+However, both civil and criminal liability of doctors and medical institutions require a showing of physician negligence, and the burden of proof is on the patient.
 A doctor’s reliance on digital assistance through healthcare technology is not an absolute defence, but in such a case, an accuser would be required to establish the doctor’s negligence in the selection, maintenance or operation of the device.

 Healthcare institutions that entered into contracts with vendors may choose to pursue contract claims against those vendors.
 A healthcare institution seeking to bring a contract claim against a vendor would be required to establish that: